evennia/evennia/docs/README.md

 # Editing the docs

 The documentation source files are `*.md` (Markdown) files found in `evennia/docs/source/`.
 Markdown files are simple text files that can be edited with a normal text editor.
-They primaroly use the [Markdown][commonmark] syntax.
+They primarily use the [Markdown][commonmark] syntax.
 See [the syntax section below](#Editing-syntax) for more help.

 Don't edit the files in `source/api/`.
 These are auto-generated and your changes